 There is one significant difference however between those two ways for accessing static data: Using SQL operators, the whole dataset needs to be available to the streaming engine, where the latter applies the query plan in memory and returning back the results.
 The only exception is for SQL-compatible data management systems, where the whole query can be pushed down to the source via a Java DataBase Connection (JDBC) connection.
-In fact, in that cases, it is the database itself that takes care about the execution of the statement and returns back the result set, which will be further transformed to a tabular format, thus initializing a Table instance of the corresponding API.
+In fact, in those cases, it is the database itself that takes care of the execution of the statement and returns back the result set, which will be further transformed to a tabular format, thus initializing a Table instance of the corresponding API.
 In all other cases, the dataset has to be fetched first from the source, and the execution plan needs to be handled by Flink in memory.
 An alternative approach is the implementation of specific connectors that can be used by the streaming engine using the language-integrated query API.
 As mentioned before, the query API provides various relational operations such as selections, projects etc, and the connector implements those operators for data access.
 As a result, the dataset does not have to be loaded in memory.
 Instead, those operations are being executed in the target datastore which filters out records and returns the results.

-INFINITECH data management layer is SQL-compatible and implements the JDBC specification.
-However, this requires the invocation of the query engine that introduces an inherit overhead due to its footprint.
-Due to this, we plan to provide an INFINITECH Flink connector, which will implement all operations supported by Flink for unified stream and batch processing.
-The benefit is twofold: firstly, it will allow for direct access to the storage engine of the platform, bypassing the footprint introduced by the query engine, and as a result, can support data ingestion in even higher rates.
+The INFINITECH data management layer is SQL-compatible and implements the JDBC specification.
+However, this requires the invocation of the query engine that introduces an inherit overhead due to its footprint, while on the same time, does not take the fully advantage of the recent enablers of INFINISTORE developed under the scope of this project during its last phase.
+Due to this, we now provide an INFINISTORE Flink connector, which implements all operations supported by Flink for unified stream and batch processing.
+The benefit is twofold: firstly, it allows for direct access to the storage engine of the platform, bypassing the footprint introduced by the query engine, and as a result, can support data ingestion in even higher rates.
 What is more, the direct API of the data storage of INFINITECH has been designed to support the distributed execution of aggregated operations.
 As a result, these types of operations can be pushed down to the storage for efficient data retrieval.
 The following sections provide information about the initial design of integration of the streaming engine of Flink with the INFINITECH data management layer via those operators.